Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

 We modified the previously published artifact \cite{RK23} with our implementations of Aggregating Funnels.
-We ran the benchmark with the given setting, except using \texttt{numactl -i all} to distribute memory evenly across the sockets.
-Similarly to the \FetchAndAdd\ benchmarks, we added an average of 512 cycles of work between successive enqueues and dequeues by the same thread. \Cref{fig:queue_main} shows total throughput, hence double the transfer rate reported in~\cite{RK23}.
+We ran the benchmark with the existing docker configuration in the artifact, which uses \texttt{clang++-13} and \texttt{jemalloc}, with the \texttt{numactl -i all} command to distribute memory evenly across the sockets.
+Similar to the \FetchAndAdd\ benchmarks, we added an average of 512 cycles of work between successive enqueues and dequeues by the same thread. \Cref{fig:queue_main} shows total throughput, which is double the transfer rate reported in~\cite{RK23}.

-\Cref{fig:queue_main} illustrates that simply replacing hardware \FAA\ with the more scalable Aggregating Funnels \FetchAndAdd\ achieved much higher throughput.
-In all three scenarios shown in the figure, LCRQ with Aggregating Funnels had up to 2.5x higher throughput than LCRQ with hardware \FAA, and more than 3.5x higher than LCRQ with Combining Funnels for high thread counts.
+\Cref{fig:queue_main} illustrates that simply replacing hardware \FAA\ with the more scalable Aggregating Funnels \FetchAndAdd\ achieves much higher throughput.
+In all three scenarios shown in the figure, LCRQ with Aggregating Funnels has up to 2.5x higher throughput than LCRQ with hardware \FAA, and more than 3.5x higher throguhput than LCRQ with Combining Funnels for high thread counts.